anandbabu926/MyBDDTestApplication/README.md

 # MyBDDTestApplication

-Developed this project with Serenity-Cucumber BDD with Junit.
+Developed this project in Serenity-Cucumber BDD with Junit.

 Please run the project with below command